roadwarriorwp/rwc-employee-handbook/employment-policies/code-of-conduct.md

 * Road Warrior Creative online communities and platforms, including but not limited to
 	* Internal platforms such as Basecamp, GitHub, WordPress.org, and Zendesk
-	* Social media sites such as Facebook, Google Plus, Instagram, LinkedIn, Pinterest, Twitter, and YouTube
+	* Social media sites such as Facebook, Instagram, LinkedIn, Pinterest, Twitter, and YouTube
 * In locations or during events that Road Warrior Creative rents, sponsors, or attends in an official capacity
 * And wherever an employee publicly associates themselves with our company